 In-house SEO: Choosing an agency

 There are a lot of good SEO agencies around the world.
 Many of them blog and speak at conferences.
 But does that mean you can trust them with your link building?
-Honestly, no.
+Honestly, no. And I say this as someone who speaks at conferences a fair amount!

 This section outlines a number of things you should look for and ask about when choosing an agency to work with.